 - Make sure you have the phone number of the interviewer in case the video connection is lost.

-6) Warm up your vocal chords!
+6. Warm up your vocal cords!

 Call your mom, your recruiter, talk to your dog before the interview.